rhobs/configuration/docs/sop/observatorium.md

 ### Summary

 During the last 6 hours, not even a single Thanos Store block has been loaded.
-This can indicate possible data loss.

 ### Severity